Nurgak/Virtual-Robot-Challenge/README.md

    ![V-REP play button](Media/play.png)

-5. In a third terminal launch the arena launch file which will starts some nodes including a virtual scene representing how the robot percieves the world
+5. In a third terminal launch the `arena.launch` file which will starts some nodes

    ```
    roslaunch vrc arena.launch